Top of page

 Our model and curriculum educate the whole person and often help students discover interests they had never previously discovered.
 Students generally take 100-200 level courses during their first year of college, while registering for higher level courses as upperclassmen.

-Sample courses that you may take as an Economics student include:
+Sample courses* that you may take as a Spanish student include:

 • Medical Spanish